Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .981, fueled by an OBP of .412 to go with a slugging percentage of .569.
-All three of those stats rank first among Atlanta hitters this season.
+- Acuna has 136 hits and an OBP of .416 to go with a slugging percentage of .578.
+All three of those stats lead Atlanta hitters this season.

-- Among qualifying batters, he ranks third in batting average, while his on-base percentage ranks fourth and he is fourth in slugging.
+- He ranks second in batting average, third in on base percentage, and second in slugging among qualifying hitters in MLB.

-- Acuna has driven in a run in 38 games this season (37.6%), including 13 games with more than one RBI (12.9%).
-He has also driven home three or more of his team's runs in eight contests.
+- In 38.2% of his games this season, Acuna has had at least one RBI.
+He's picked up more than one in 13.7% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.